-Employees at all levels may not own or Trade in the following Securities or other instruments: futures, options or other derivatives used for foreign currency or interest rate speculation more than 1 per cent of the shares of a publicly traded company providing goods or services to the Bank Although you may not Trade in foreign currency or interest rate derivatives, a broker, on your behalf, may move funds into or out of money market instruments as part of normal account maintenance.
+Employees at all levels may not own or Trade in the following Securities or other instruments:

+- futures, options or other derivatives used for foreign currency or interest rate speculation - more than 1 per cent of the shares of a publicly traded company providing goods or services to the Bank

+Although you may not Trade in foreign currency or interest rate derivatives, a broker, on your behalf, may move funds into or out of money market instruments as part of normal account maintenance.

 Trading in foreign currency includes not only trading, but taking any long, short or other position with respect to currency.

+GROUP B

+Incumbents of

+Level 2 and Level 3

+positions may not

+own or Trade in the

+following Securities

+or other

+instruments:

-GROUP B Incumbents of Level 2 and Level 3 positions may not own or Trade in the following Securities or other instruments: securities of direct clearers in the Automated Clearing and Settlement System (ACSS) and entities that control or are controlled by these direct clearers securities of direct participants in the Large Value Transfer System (LVTS) and entities that control or are controlled by these participants securities of clearing houses that operate systems that are designated under the Payment Clearing and Settlement Act and entities that control or are controlled by these clearing houses securities of Government Securities Distributors and institutions that control or are controlled by these distributors mutual fund units or any other pooled units that specialize in investing in Financial Institutions.
+- securities of direct clearers in the Automated Clearing and Settlement System (ACSS) and entities that Control or are controlled by these direct clearers - securities of direct participants in the Large Value Transfer System (LVTS) and entities that Control or are controlled by these participants - securities of clearing houses that operate systems designated under the Payment Clearing and Settlement Act and entities that Control or are controlled by these clearing houses - securities of distributors of Government of Canada securities and those of institutions that Control or are controlled by distributors of Government of Canada securities - mutual fund units or any other pooled units that specialize in investing in Financial Institutions

 Please note: Mutual funds or any other pooled units that are widely and diversely held, and that are not disproportionately weighted in the holdings of Financial Institutions, are permitted.
 Guaranteed investment certificates, term deposits and other similar debt instruments held directly or through money market mutual funds are also permitted.

+Restricted Entities are identified in the List of Group B Restricted Entities on the Bank of Canada intranet (Banque Centrale).

+GROUP C

-GROUP C Incumbents of Level 3 positions may not own or Trade in the following Securities and other instruments: securities of any Financial Institution, bank holding company, insurance holding company or of any other body corporate, however created, carrying on any business in Canada that is substantially similar to any business carried on by any Financial Institution.
+Incumbents of Level 3 positions may not own or Trade in the following Securities and other instruments:

+securities of any Financial Institution, bank holding company, insurance holding company or of any other body corporate, however created, carrying on any business in Canada that is substantially similar to any business carried on by any Financial Institution

 Please Note: Mutual funds or any other pooled units that are widely and diversely held, and that are not disproportionately weighted in the holdings of Financial Institutions, are permitted.
 Guaranteed investment certificates, term deposits and other similar debt instruments held directly or through money market mutual funds are also permitted.